 Altria is the new name, adopted in 2003, for what was previously the diversified conglomerate Philip Morris Companies.
 Its biggest business by far is Philip Morris USA, the home of Marlboro cigarettes and other brands.
 Although it retains a small collection of operating interests in lease finance and wine, most of Altria's other big subsidiaries were spun off in the 2000s.
-(Wine division Ste Michelle Estates is also a prime contender for sale).
+Its premium wine division Ste Michelle Estates - brands include Chateau Ste Michelle, Columbia Crest and 14 Hands - is also considered a prime contender for sale.
 Philip Morris Companies was not only the world's largest tobacco producer, but also the umbrella for food and beverage giant Kraft and for America's second-largest brewer, Miller.
 The reduction in tobacco-related litigation following a historic industrywide legal settlement at the end of the 1990s prompted the group to begin separating out its various component businesses.
 The brewery business was spun off in 2002 into what became SABMiller and was itself later acquired by AB InBev, in which Altria now has a 10% stake.
 Kraft was established as an independent entity in 2007, and was later acquired by Heinz to become The Kraft Heinz Company.
 In 2008, all of the group's international tobacco operations were also spun off as Philip Morris International.
 Despite declining tobacco sales, Altria's revenues have remained bouyant, steadily increasing each year, net of excise tax.
-Revenues for 2017 were $25.6bn, or $19.5bn excluding excise.
-All but around $800m was derived from tobacco products.
+The group has also broadened its portfolio, acquiring large minority stake in 2018 in both Canadian cannabis grower Cronos and US-based e-cigarette business Juul.
+Net revenues (after excise) for 2018 were $25.4bn, with net earnings of $7.0bn.
+All but around $800m of revenue was derived from tobacco products.
 Howard Willard is CEO.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Altria?
 See Tobacco Sector index for other companies